Who Pays For Condo Maintenance? Repair Responsibilities For Owners vs. HOA

 Limited common elements consist of exterior fixtures, appliances, and spaces that belong to a single unit.
 These elements can include all sorts of amenities, from large-scale fixtures such as private decks, balconies, or patios to smaller accessories like shutters, awnings, or window boxes.
 Although limited common elements may not be within the unit's space, they are still the condo owner's responsibility to maintain.

 Although HOAs will care for many parts of a condo, owners must care for the unit and its limited common elements or outsource their maintenance to a property management company.
-Learning what's covered and what isn't in a particular community is an important factor in deciding whether to buy or rent a condo in Steamboat Springs.
+Learning what's covered and what isn't in a particular community is an important factor in deciding whether to buy or rent a condo.